openhab/openhab-addons/addons/binding/org.openhab.binding.heos/README.md

 ## Discovery

 This binding supports full automatic discovery of available players to be used as a bridge, players and groups (both after establishing a connection via a bridge).
+Please note that only one bridge is required to establish a connection.
+Adding a second bridge can cause trouble with the connection.
 It is recommended to use the PaperUI or other GUI to setup the system and add all players and groups.
 The bridge is discovered through UPnP in the local network.
 Once it is added the players and groups are discovered via the bridge and placed within the inbox.